From the Desk of …

 What keeps you awake at night?

-How do you handle difficult situations?
+How you handled a difficult situation?

 How long does it take you to get ready in the morning?

-Pastimes outside the office?
+Pastimes outside of the office?

 My Working Life: